 Interviewer What makes ProTeam different from their competitors?

-TLM Real-time inventory of nearly 200 Corvettes in one location.
+TLM Real-time inventory of dynamic and desirable Corvettes.
 A one-of-a-kind money back guarantee.
 Experience and expertise.
 We flat-out know Corvettes.

 Interviewer Do you turn away any cars?